-[Comment to 6-2Article 7.2.a: For the avoidance of doubt, Participantsindividuals shall be informed that their refusal to participate in consent to the Processing of Personal Information for Anti-Doping ControlsActivities, when requested to do so, could prevent their continued involvement in organized sport and, for Athletes, constitute a violation of the Code and invalidate Competition results, among other things.
-A Participant who believes that an Anti-Doping Organization does not comply with this International Standard may notify WADA pursuant to Article 11.5, which shall, without prejudice to any other rights the Participant may have under applicable law, consider the grounds for the complaint.]
+[Comment to Article 7.2.a: For the avoidance of doubt, individuals shall be informed that their refusal to consent to the Processing of Personal Information for Anti-Doping Activities, when requested to do so, could prevent their continued involvement in organized sport and for Athletes, constitute a violation of the Code and invalidate Competition results, among other things.]

-- b) Where Anti-Doping Organizations Process Personal Information on the basis of consent (including sharing Personal Information with WADA), Anti-Doping Organizations shall inform Participants Inform individuals that regardless of any refusal to grant or subsequent withdrawal of consent, the Processing of their Personal Information by Anti-Doping Organizations still may be required, unless otherwise prohibited by applicable law, where necessary to enable Anti-Doping Organizations: - i.
-To commence or pursue analyses or investigations involving suspected anti-doping rule violations relating to the Participantindividual; - ii.
-To conduct or participate in proceedings involving suspected anti-doping rule violations relating to the Participantindividual;-or - iii.
-To establish, exercise or defend against legal claims relating to an Anti-Doping Organization and/or the Participantindividual; or - iv.
+- b) Inform individuals that regardless of any refusal to grant or subsequent withdrawal of consent, the Processing of their Personal Information by Anti-Doping Organizations still may be required, unless otherwise prohibited by applicable law, where necessary to enable Anti-Doping Organizations: - i.
+To commence or pursue analyses or investigations involving suspected antidoping rule violations relating to the individual; - ii.
+To conduct or participate in proceedings involving suspected anti-doping rule violations relating to the individual; - iii.
+To establish, exercise or defend against legal claims relating to an Anti-Doping Organization and/or the individual; or - iv.
 To comply with law or a compulsory legal process.

-[Comment to 6.2Article 7.2.b.: In certain limited circumstances, Anti-Doping Organizations must have the ability to Process Personal Information in the absence of the Participantindividual's consent.
-These exceptions are necessary to avoid situations where Participantsindividuals refuse to grant consent or withdraw consent in order to circumvent anti-doping efforts and procedures and evade detection for a doping violation.]
+[Comment to Article 7.2.b: In certain limited circumstances, Anti-Doping Organizations must have the ability to Process Personal Information in the absence of the individual's consent.
+These exceptions are necessary to avoid situations where individuals refuse to grant consent or withdraw consent in order to circumvent anti-doping efforts and procedures and evade detection for a doping violation.]

-7.3 6.3 Where Anti-Doping Organizations Process Sensitive Personal Information on the basis of consent (including sharing Sensitive Personal Information with WADA), the explicit consent of the Participant or Personindividual to whom the Personal Information relates shall be obtained.
-The Processing of Sensitive Personal Information shall occur in accordance with any specific safeguards or procedures established under applicable privacy and data protection laws.
+7.3 Where Anti-Doping Organizations Process Sensitive Personal Information on the basis of consent (including sharing Sensitive Personal Information with WADA), the explicit consent of the individual to whom the Personal Information relates shall be obtained.

-[Comment to 6.3: This International Standard imposes additional restrictions where Anti-Doping Organizations Process Sensitive Personal Information, reflecting the greater sensitivities surrounding the Processing of such information.
-Specifically, explicitArticle 7.3: Explicit consent requires a positive, explicit action agreeing to the relevant Processing by the PersonIndividual to whom the Personal Information relates.
-Although the International Standard defines Sensitive Personal Information to expressly include different classes of information, this is not to suggest that such information should be Processed by Anti-Doping Organizations, the need to do so must first be evaluated as required by Article 5.16.]
+[Comment to Article 7.3: Explicit consent requires a positive, explicit action agreeing to the relevant Processing by the Individual to whom the Personal Information relates.
+Although the International Standard defines Sensitive Personal Information to expressly include different classes of information, this is not to suggest that such information should be Processed by Anti-Doping Organizations; the need to do so must first be evaluated as required by Article 6.]

-7.4 6.4 In cases where a Participantan individual is incapable of furnishing an informed consent by virtue of age, mental capacity or other legitimate reason recognized in law, the Participantindividual's legal representative, guardian or other competent representative may furnish consent on the Participant'individual's behalf for purposes of this International Standard, as well as exercise the Participant'individual's rights arising under Article 1112 below.
-Anti- Doping Organizations shall ensure that obtaining consents under such circumstances is permitted by applicable law.
+7.4 In cases where an individual is incapable of furnishing an informed consent by virtue of age, mental capacity or other legitimate reason recognized in law, the individual's legal representative, guardian or other competent representative may furnish consent on the individual's behalf for purposes of this International Standard, as well as exercise the individual's rights arising under Article 12 below.
+Anti-Doping Organizations shall ensure that obtaining consents under such circumstances is permitted by applicable law.

-8.0 7.0 Ensuring Appropriate Information is Furnished to Participants and Other Persons Individuals ewada
+8.0 Ensuring Appropriate Information is Furnished to Individuals